Internet-Hyena/hhh-transcript/src/chapter3.md

 <p class="mindmom">It was a well written, one-of-a-kind historical document that mapped out all the swash8uckling majesty of a 8rilliant woman's destiny.</p>
 <p class="vriska">VRISKA: Of course you'd s8y that, you wr8te it!</p>
 <p class="vriska">VRISKA: 8ut sure, y8u helped keep me alive, and m8de me a wicked pir8.
 Unfortun8tely, it made everyone else h8 me!</p>
-<p class="vriska">VRISKA (adult sad): I could have 8een any8ody... and you took that aw8y from me.
+<p class="vriska">VRISKA (sad): I could have 8een any8ody... and you took that aw8y from me.
 You made me afraid of it.</p>
 <p class="mindmom">“STUPID.
 STUPID.
 STUPID.
 STUPID.
 STUPID.
 STUPID.
 STUPID.
 STUPID.”</p>
 <p class="mindmom">The girl has to 8e reminded, she is not special.</p>
 <p class="mindmom">She is not the victim of some gr8 tragedy.</p>